 Goat Fencing 101, Everything You Need To Know

 Goat fencing is an important part of owning animals, especially when it comes to goats.
-Knowing what is out there and what works in each situation will not only help you save money and time but will keep your animals safe as well.
+Knowing what is out there and what works best in each situation will help you save money and time and keep your animals safe.

 What kind of fencing do I need for my goat?

-• If you live in a wet area, you will want to use a fence that is movable so you can keep your herd on dry ground.
+The state of the land where you live plays a large role in the type of fence you plan to invest in.
+If you live in a wet area, for example, you may want to use a fence that is movable so you can keep your herd on dry ground.

 For us, we tried a few different options with our herd.
 This helped us to know just what would work best for our situation.
 Use this article to help you choose one to try out with your goats.